Add a field to checkout

 Press

-In the developer console page, click on the preview link for the custom field extension.
+In the extension list for your app, click on the preview link for the custom field extension.

 The checkout opens.